 Load Balancer Testing

 When using a load balancer to distribute users between servers, you want to know how well the load is actually distributed as you increase the number of simultaneous visitors.
 There are a few additional ways to help monitor this process, such as installing the MetricsView Agent on your network to gather SNMP data from the load balancer itself to monitoring the web server or database traffic on each individual node behind the load balancer.

-LoadView was created from the ground up to be the best and most comprehensive load testing solution available today.
+LoadView was created from the ground up to be the best and most comprehensive web performance load testing solution available today.
 Not only does LoadView integrate with other Dotcom-Monitor products to give you unparalleled access to create and scale your performance tests, but it’s also extremely easy to use with clear, precise data available at an extremely competitive price.